A Unified Learning Model for Estimating Fiber Orientation Distribution Functions on Heterogeneous Multi-shell Diffusion-weighted MRI: Experiments

 We first trained separate models for each shell configuration.
 The models consist of four fully connected layers with ReLU activation function.
 The number of neurons per layer is 400, 48, 200, and 48.
 The input is the $1 \times 50$ vector of the shore basis signal ODF, and the output is the combination $1 \times 45$ vectors of the SH basis WM fODF and the $1 \times 3$ vector of tissues fraction.
 The models are then tested on the different shell configurations.
 By simply feeding all the shell configuration data (all labeled with reconstructed fODF from data with all shells) to the FCN as a baseline 'unified' deep learning model.

 We assess the impact of dynamic head strategy by evaluating the performance of the unified models against independent models trained for each specific shell configuration.
 Furthermore, the generalizability of the different representations with dynamic head designs was assessed.
 For the spherical convolution, we used an architecture known as the hybrid spherical CNN as described in ~\cite{cobb2020efficient}.
+The architecture consists of a $S^2$ convolutional layer and a $SO(3)$ convolutional layer and is followed by three channel-wise activations and two restricted generalized convolutions until the final restricted generalized convolution maps down to a rotationally invariant representation.
+The specific network parameters follow the spherical MNIST experiment~\cite{cobb2020efficient}.
+The diffusion signals from different shells are 1-to-1 densely sampled to map between six directional dMRI signals and the 6 independent values of the diffusion tensor.
 After the rotational invariant features are extracted.
 They are concatenated and fed into fully connected layers(the same hidden size as above) which perform the final estimation.